memfault/interrupt/_posts/2024-08-01-github-actions-for-stm32cubeide.md

 13:25:31 Build Finished.
 0 errors, 1 warnings. (took 2s.487ms)
 ```

-🎉 Phew, we made it! that's the most exciting part of this article, now on to
+🎉 Phew, we made it!
+That's the most exciting part of this article.
+Now on to
 running the same build commands in a GitHub action.

 ## Creating a GitHub Actions Workflow